gost-dom/browser/docs/why-gost.md

 [^2]: This is based on my last .NET project.
 If this has improved, please let me
     know with an example, and I'll correct.
 I do not have experience with Nancy;
     my note about Nancy is based on information on the project's web site.

+[^3]: Yes, this is actually an example of a bug introduced while refactoring
+    authentication in the front end.
+It wasn't caught by any of the unit tests - only an integration test that had been added after code was written.